Power cuts because of a national energy shortage is a situation where there is an insufficient supply of electricity to meet the demand of customers.

 Customers would know when they would be without power by entering their postcode at powercut105.com to find their rota.
 The rota would only be published once emergency power cuts have been approved to take place.

-When would they be used?
+When would a rota be used?

-Rota disconnections would only be used after all other options, such as turning down industrial demand and voltage reduction, have failed to restore stability to the power system.
+Rotas would only be used after all other options, such as turning down industrial demand and voltage reduction, have failed to restore stability to the power system.

 The Code ensures power is shared fairly across all customers during a national energy emergency.